Kurento/kurento/doc-kurento/source/dev/dev_guide.rst

 Clean up your system
 --------------------

-To leave the system in a clean state, remove all KMS packages and related development libraries.
+To leave the system in a clean state, remove all Kurento packages and related development libraries.

 This command should be fairly safe to use; it works perfectly fine for us on a daily basis (we even use it with the option ``--yes``, which makes the process automatic and unattended).
 Still, please carefully review the list of packages marked for uninstalling.